surelybassy/RegressionAnalysisProject/README.md

 # RegressionAnalysisProject

-## Contents

 ## Project

-You are working as an analyst for a real estate company.
-Your company wants to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
+Using historical data from property sales in Washington state, USA, I have been ask to analyse and provide insight, as well as complete a number of specific tasks in SQL, Tableau and use Python to build a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.

-Objective

-Your job is to build a model that will predict the price of a house based on features provided in the dataset.
-Senior management also wants to explore the characteristics of the houses using some business intelligence tools.
-One of those parameters includes understanding which factors are responsible for higher property value - $650K and above.
+## My Approach

+I initially approached the project by brainstorming and creating a Kanban board, listing all of the jobs that I thought needed to completed in order to fulfil all the requirements, but was very aware that I would probably encounter a number of problems along the way so wanted to follow Agile methodology to allow for flexibility and continuous improvement.

-Deliverables
+Project Deliverables

   *  A slides deck: [My Slides](https://github.com/surelybassy/RegressionAnalysisProject/blob/master/SQL%20Queries/SQL%20Tasks%20and%20Solutions.md)
   *  A presentation: *Recorded Live*